-It’s a miracle to walk through the magic of a city that’s endlessly going, but it can also a cold feeling.
+It’s a miracle to walk through the magic of a city that’s endlessly going, but it can also fill me with a cold feeling.
 The lights go on with or without us, honoring a destiny that always appears to be out of our hands.
 I think of all the buildings standing in The City tonight, which for so long have played the role of a home or a workplace for so many people coming and going.

 One cycle after the other, the buildings favor no person or people in particular, but serve each of them the same; that is, until enough time passes and the occupants of the day fade from the picture.